 To be present and involved in our neighbourhoods and city.

 We orient our lives to the ways and teaching of Jesus.
-In the gospels we see him present and active in the lives of ordinary people throughout Galilee.
-He prioritized grace, taught and recontextualized Scripture, called people to follow him.
+In the gospels we see him present and active in the lives of people throughout Galilee.
+He prioritized grace, taught and recontextualized Scripture, and called people to follow him.
 He also practiced justice and mercy, included people on the margins of society, and gathered a diverse community to be with him and carry out his mission.
 This shapes our call; we want to follow him.

 None of us has it all together or all figured out, just like Jesus’ first disciples; we’re unapologetically in process.
 So if you find yourself there, you’ll be in good company.

 Stonehouse started because some paths converged at just the right time: a new pastor and a small group of people met up in the summer of 2018 with a call to live into a Covenant expression of the Church in Steinbach.
 We’ve been gathering for worship since September 2018.

-We are part of the Evangelical Covenant Church (ECC), a multi-ethnic movement of 875 congregations in Canada and the United States with ministries on five continents of the world.
+We are part of the Evangelical Covenant Church (ECC), a multi-ethnic movement of over 900 congregations in Canada and the United States with ministries on five continents of the world.
 The ECC values the Bible as the word of God, the gift of God’s grace through faith in Jesus Christ, the call to extend God’s love to a hurting world, and the strength that comes from unity within diversity.
 Together we are Evangelical, but not exclusive; Biblical, but not doctrinaire; Traditional, but not rigid; and Congregational, but not independent.